cemu-project/Cemu/BUILD.md

 6) `ninja`

-Due to issue with clang and how ubuntu is handles it's filesystem and libs some of You might not have audio and an option is to use pulseaudio instead of pipewire But this is a very bad idea and could cause more issues with stability.
+Due to issue with clang and how ubuntu handles it's filesystem and libs some of You might not have audio and an option is to use pulseaudio instead of pipewire But this is a very bad idea and could cause more issues with stability.